-The State of California adopts updated Building Standards Codes every 3 years, and the next updated California Building Standards Codes (CBSC) will be implemented on January 1, 2023, in the form of the 2023 Los Angeles County Building Codes.
-Los Angeles County works in concert with other regional jurisdictions to amend the State code to address construction-related concerns specific to the Southern California region.
-Many of the amendments proposed by Public Works and the other jurisdictions in the region are long-standing amendments that establish critical structural design requirements that make buildings more resilient to wildfires and potentially severe earthquakes in Southern California.
-Public Works intends to once again incorporate amendments in support of the County Sustainability Plan, and we have collaborated with County Counsel to determine appropriate amendments to the CBSC.
-Public Works conducted outreach to stakeholders and finalized the amendments to the 2022 CBSC in the first quarter of FY 2022-23.
-The ordinances were approved by the Board of Supervisors in November 2022, ensuring an on-time delivery of the 2023 Los Angeles County Building Codes and preventing any lapse in the critical local amendments within our jurisdiction.
+The State of California adopts updated Building Standards Codes every three years, and pursuant to that schedule, the updated California Building Standards Codes (CBSC) was implemented on January 1, 2023, in the form of the 2023 Los Angeles County Building Codes.
+Los Angeles County conducted outreach to stakeholders and worked in concert with other regional jurisdictions to amend the State code to address construction-related concerns specific to the Southern California region.
+Many of the amendments establish critical structural design requirements that make buildings more resilient to wildfires and potentially severe earthquakes in Southern California.
+Public Works also ensured incorporation of amendments in support of the County Sustainability Plan.